pmj/virtio-net-osx/readme.md

 If you simply want to use the driver, just use the installer.
-For compiling it yourself, this repository contains an XCode 4 project with which the KEXT can be built in a single step.
-The KEXT should work on versions 10.5 (Leopard) through 10.7 (Lion), but so far has only been tested on Snow Leopard.
+For compiling it yourself, this repository contains an Xcode 4 project with which the KEXT can be built in a single step.
+The KEXT should work on versions 10.5 (Leopard) through 10.8 (Mountain Lion), but so far has only been tested on Snow Leopard and Mountain Lion.
 Since XCode 4 only runs on Snow Leopard and up, you'll need to create your own XCode 3 project if you want to compile it on Leopard.